 1. Do a Work-Life Balance Survey.

 The right work-life balance survey can surface issues driving work-life conflict and identify the areas that need to be improved.
 Our How to Do a Work-Life Balance Survey Ebook serves as a road map to the hot buttons and pressure points that are undermining work-life balance.
-This survey serves as a starting point for a survey to be done after the work-life program to get metrics on the success of the program.
+It serves as a starting point for a second survey to be done after the work-life program to get metrics on the success of the program.

 2. Manage demands, pressure, and pace.